-The improvement action items identified can be found in the Plan Improvement and Monitoring Section.
+The improvement action items identified can be found in Section 7.2 of this Plan.

-2 Asset Class Information
+2. Asset Class Information

 2.1 Background

 Inner West is one of the most liveable places in Greater Sydney.
 The transport asset portfolio of Inner West Council (Council) provides a vital service to the local community.
 Most services within Council can be accessed within walking distance.